data-apis/scipy-2023-presentation/paper.rst

 Ecosystem Adoption
 ------------------

-*TODO: discuss adoption of the specification in NumPy, CuPy, PyTorch, et al.*
+At the time of writing, NumPy and CuPy both have complete minimal implementations as `numpy.array_api` and `cupy.array_api` (see `Reference Implementation`_).
+The main namespaces for NumPy and CuPy are only partially compliant.
+NumPy 2.0 is planned for release in late 2023 and will have full array API compliance in the main namespace.
+CuPy, which generally follows NumPy's API, will do the same.
+PyTorch has near full compliance in its main namespace, with full adoption planned.
+For practical purposes the deviations from the standard in the current versions of these libraries can be mitigated by using the `Compatibility Layer`_, which wraps the functions from each library to make them match the specification.

+Other target libraries, including Dask, JAX, Tensorflow, and MXNet, do not yet have array API support, except insomuch as they use the APIs in the standard already.
+Support in these libraries is being discussed.

 Discussion
 ==========

 *TODO: discuss implementation implications for array-consuming libraries; namely, dunder array_namespace and dunder dlpack methods.*

-- `x.__array_namespace__()` returns the corresponding
-  array API compliant namespace for the array `x`.
+- `x.__array_namespace__()` returns the corresponding array API compliant namespace for the array `x`.
 This solves the problem of how array consumer libraries determine which namespace to use for a given input.
 A function that accepts input `x` can call `xp = x.__array_namespace__()` at the top to get the corresponding array API namespace `xp`, whose functions are then used on `x` to compute the result, which will typically be another array from the `xp` library.

 - `__dlpack__()` and `__dlpack_device__()` (see `Interchange Protocol`_).